ohata-toast/RDS/en/console-guide.md

 #### Constraints

 * If user's compute instance lies in the network environment which cannot access DNS server, the instance cannot access RDS instance via domain.
+* The user's ISP may block a well-known port for security purposes.
+In such cases, the user cannot access NHN Cloud's RDS and must use a different port number.

 ## DB Instances